BarelyAPrincess/ChioriWebServer/docs/scripting/controllers.md

   }
 ```

 While the non-ambiguous methods are non-case sensitive, actions will pass to the catch all method as-is.
+When the action fails, i.e., no hard coded action method nor `catchAll` method returning true, the server will throw a 404 (Not Found) error.
+If you're in development mode, the error will also include a short description.

 ### Using Route File

-One positive benefit of using controllers is the ability to route requests using the built-in Route File.
-Much like routing to a normal file, controllers work the same way.

-Add the following line to your Routes file in the site root.
+Controllers are also compatible using the Route File, you will only need to capture the action argument using the Route formula or by explicitly defining it.

+**Explicit**
-`pattern "/admin/projects/[action=]", file "/scripts/projects.controller.groovy", subdomain ""`
+`pattern "/admin/projects/[id=]/edit", file "/scripts/projects.controller.groovy", vargs [action:edit]`
+**Normal**
+`pattern "/admin/projects/[projId=]/user/[action=]", file "/scripts/.controller.groovy"`

+See [Routes](Routes) for more help with the Route File.